Cape Cod Climate Initiative

 Mitigating the causes of climate change and adapting to its effects on Cape Cod involves regional planning and policy decisions with both environmental and economic considerations.

-Through the Cape Cod Climate Initiative, the Commission is working with stakeholders and partners to develop a Cape Cod Climate Action Plan.
-Below are resources available to support this planning effort.
+Through the Cape Cod Climate Initiative, the Commission worked with stakeholders and partners to develop a Cape Cod Climate Action Plan.
+Below are resources that support this plan.

 Climate Initiative Community Meetings